thereal-atom/prog-lang/README.md

 I have at least 4 projects which I'm working on so why not add a 5th which I know I won't finish because I'm lazy and I'm not smart enough :D. But in all seriousness I wanted to get into some advanced programming projects, mainly in systems engineering, to beef up my portfolio, and wanted an excuse to use rust so I'm working on an [implementation of a neural network from scratch](https://github.com/thereal-atom/neural-network-implementation) and now this.

-I hope this will teach me about a lot of fundemental programming concepts such as data structures, algorithms, system architecture, memory management, low level computing and more.
+I hope this will teach me about a lot of fundamental programming concepts such as data structures, algorithms, system architecture, memory management, low level computing and more.
 Along with this I want to, of course, gain knowledge of rust and general lower level programming.

 I will most likely not be using this language for any practical projects but I hope it would impress my classmates who struggle to write loops and functions in python.
 Most of all I think this will be a fun project!

+So normally, if I want a compiled language (I do), the standard approach would be for me to use LLVM or a transpiler.
+There are too many operating systems and architectures for it to be viable to make my own compiler from scratch.
+But I don't necessarily want this language to be massively practical, the goal of t his is to learn as much about language development as possible.

+So instead, I want to make a compiler just for the AMD chip and Arch distro (manjaro) I am using.
+That is to say: a program which converts the code of my language into assembly code that can run only (or at least) on the hardware as well as software that I'm using.
+However, at this point in time (19/09 at 7pm), I am not sure if that's how it works.
+So another option would be for me to make my own assembly language and my own assembly code runner.
+This would also be very interesting I think, so even if the former option works, this one would be fun too (this may also not be doable but I'm just thinking up ideas as I go along ahaha).
+So essentially, I suppose I would just be creating a virtual computer.